-Secondly, we have found previously that agencies would have one user that would bid on behalf of their agency because they have existing ratings/metrics, but when selected by the employer, the employer was not working with the person that placed the bid.
+Secondly, we want the person who has placed a bit to be the most relevant recruiter for employers.
+Previously, we have found the case where one user bid on behalf of their agency because they have existing ratings/metrics, but when selected by the employer, the employer was not working with the same person that placed the bid.
 This goes against what we are trying to achieve at TalentVine.
-We want the person bidding on a role to be the person that will end up working on it and we want that person to be the most relevant recruiter.
+We want the person bidding on a role to be the person that will end up working on.

 To help achieve this, we have added several admin functionalities, these include:

-- If an agent is not registered on the platform but they are the preferred bidder, the admin user can send them an invitation to bid, which will allow them to bid on the role.
+If a consultant is not registered on the platform but they are the preferred bidder, the admin user can send them an invitation to bid, which will allow them to bid on the role.

 “Who should be the agency admin user?”

-Who becomes admin user is completely up to the agency, the only recommendation we would make is that the user be someone that will be active on TalentVine so as not to miss out on roles.
+Who becomes an admin user is completely up to the agency.
+The only recommendation we would make is that the user is someone that will be active on TalentVine so as not to miss out on roles.
 Some national agencies nominate one admin user per industry and others will often have one admin user per state, this is up to you.

 Once you’ve submitted your bid and after the 24hrs is up, the shortlist of bids is sent back to the employer.
 After this, it is up to the employer to make their selection.
 Please be aware that the time taken for employers to make selections can vary, so please be patient as we do what we can to follow up with employers to get the selections made in a timely fashion.
 It’s in our best interest that they make these decisions quickly so if the role is still awaiting their selection then just bear with us.
 If the employer no longer needs recruiters, we will remove this from your profile.